City of Carmel says GOAT Tavern must close daily at 2 p.m.

-CARMEL, Ind. — The City of Carmel says they will begin enforcing the variance currently in place for the GOAT Tavern.
+CARMEL, Ind. — The City of Carmel says they will begin enforcing the variance currently in place for the GOAT Tavern, which states they must close their business at 2 p.m. each day.

 City officials say the previous owners of the property served breakfast and lunch for which the variance was issued in 2007.
 The variance runs with the land allowing future owners the same variance.